-- Inject the dissolved Cinryze product slowly over ten minutes (approximately 1mL/min).
+- Inject the dissolved Cinryze product slowly over five minutes for a 500 IU dose, or over ten minutes for a 1,000 IU dose (approximately 1mL/min) (Figure 26).

 - After infusing Cinryze, remove the infusion set and discard.
-Cover infusion site with an adhesive bandage.
+Cover infusion site with an adhesive bandage (Figure 27).
 The amount of drug product left in the infusion set will not affect your treatment.
-Dispose of all unused solution, the empty vials, and the used needles and syringe in an appropriate container used for throwing away waste that might hurt others if not handled properly.
+Dispose of all unused solution, the empty vial(s), and the used needles and syringe in an appropriate container used for throwing away waste that might hurt others if not handled properly.

 It is a good idea to record the lot number from the Cinryze vial label every time you use Cinryze.